• Home

 What alternatives do companies with fleets turn to?

-As mentioned at the beginning, there are four major vehicle programs.
 The most popular is a mileage reimbursement, or a cent-per-mile (CPM) reimbursement program.
 Employers reimburse the business mileage of employees who drive their personal vehicles.
 The rate that employees receive is heavily dependent on the IRS rate.
 Whether the reimbursement they receive is enough, or too much, depends on costs like the price of gas in their region.
 Unfortunately, most CPM programs have problems of their own.

 Another option many employers look to is the car allowance.
 Those who found a company-provided vehicle program simple would be shocked by how simple managing a car allowance can be.
 Employees drive their personal vehicles for business purposes and receive a sum each month.
 Super simple.
 But, also super wasteful.
 When an employer uses a car allowance, the IRS considers the sum of the allowance additional income.
 This sum is therefore taxable.
 That means the employer pays more than the stipend while the employee receives less.
 According to our tax waste report, for every $100 companies with car allowance programs give in stipends, they lose $38 to taxes.
 There is a way to substantiate mileage and remove at least some of that tax waste from your vehicle program.
 You can learn more about an accountable allowance program here.